Bias Reporting

 Questions about BEST?
 Please contact bias@arizona.edu(link sends e-mail)

-• Based on the information provided in the BEST report, if there is a reasonable basis to suspect that potential discrimination, harassment, or retaliation in violation of the university’s Nondiscrimination and Anti-harassment Policy has occurred, the information will be sent to the appropriate UA office.
+- Based on the information provided in the bias incident report, if there is a reasonable basis to suspect that potential discrimination, harassment, or retaliation in violation of the university’s Nondiscrimination and Anti-harassment Policy has occurred, the information will be sent to the appropriate UA office.
 These offices have procedures to provide due process and address free speech concerns.

-• Require members of our campus community to participate in any BEST activity (phone call, meeting, etc.)
+- Require members of our campus community to participate in any bias activity (phone call, meeting, etc.)

 Core Team: A team of campus professionals with relevant subject matter expertise.
 Members of the Core Team receive specialized training on First Amendment protections, Student Code of Conduct, harassment and discrimination, Title IX and other relevant topics